 Closeness to the sea ensures Jiangsu has hot, humid summers and generally cooler, drier winters.
-It is China's lowest lying area (as the delta of the Yangzi) crisscrossed with drainage channels and lakes.
-As such is the area most likely to suffer with climate change.
-The copious water on alluvial soil forms rich agricultural land providing rice; wheat; fish and many other crops including silk.
+It is China's lowest lying area (as the delta of the Yangzi) crisscrossed with drainage channels and lakes and as such is the area most likely to suffer with the expected rise in sea level.
+The copious water and alluvial soil forms rich agricultural land providing rice; wheat; fish and many other crops including silk.
 The province's waters and farmland have led to its nickname as the ‘Land of fish and rice’.
 Heavy and light industries are both well represented giving it over 10% of China's total GDP.
 The southern portion of the province has developed very rapidly in modern times, outpacing Guangdong province and is much richer than the northern part.

 The airport has 1 terminal and is located 28.0 miles (45.0 kms) from Xuzhou.
 Live Flight information ➚, Airport information ➚, rank in China 64

 See map of location Xuzhou Guanyin Airport